 - Improve itchy dry skin conditions

-- Promote healthy coat
+- Promote a healthy coat

 Due to the fact that Omegas 3,6, and 9 offer such health benefits, many pet foods have added Omega Oils added; this is noted on the label.
 Omegas are also found naturally in oily fish, olive oil, and flaxseed oil.

 If your pet has issues such as arthritis, skin disorders, or coat issues, he or she may require Omega Oil supplementation to the diet.
 These supplements range from powders to chews, topical treatments, and oils.
-Your vet can recommend a broad spectrum supplement that incorporates all of the Omegas required by your pet and best suits their individual needs.
+Your vet can recommend a broad-spectrum supplement that incorporates all of the Omegas required by your pet and best suits their individual needs.